Kyl67899/Kyl67899/README.md

 # About Me:
 My name is Kyle Parsotan.
 <br />
 I am a frontend developer who has 2+ years of experience where I am able to use various frontend technologies.
-I have gained extensive knowledge through IBM Web Development, Sofware Engineering, React, data sceicne, machien learning through EDX and coursera and currently a student at FrontEnd Simplified.
+Currently a student learning frontend, backend, DSA, Machine Learning, Data Science, Python, and Java.
 I am knowledgeable and proficient in various programming languages such as HTML/CSS, tailwindcss, bootstrap, JS, React, Python, and SQL.
-I am looking for an internship or entry-level position as a web developer, Software engineer, software developer, and frontend developer. 📫 I am reachable by email at kyleparsotan@gmail.com by 👯 discord: or by phone 631.790.9799.
+I am looking for an entry-level position as a web developer, Software engineer, software developer, and frontend developer. 📫 I am reachable by email at kyleparsotan@gmail.com by 👯 discord: or by phone 631.790.9799.
 I am always open to team projects and freelancing.

 ![Visitor Count](https://profile-counter.glitch.me/{Kyl67899}/count.svg)